bladeszasza/SOWLv2/README.md

 Objects are numbered sequentially (e.g., `object0`, `object1`) in the order they are detected.
 For video inputs, output filenames will also include frame identifiers, and separate videos for each object's masks and overlays will be generated (e.g., `obj0_mask_video.mp4`, `obj0_overlay_video.mp4`).

+SOWLv2 automatically assigns a unique color to each detected OWLv2 label, making it easy to visually distinguish different object classes in the output overlays and merged results.

 ### <a name="configuration"></a>Configuration File (Optional):

 You can use a YAML configuration file to specify arguments, which is useful for managing complex settings or reproducing experiments.